 Sexual Assault Awareness Month

-Organizations and departments will be hosting events throughout the month of April in recognition of Sexual Assault Awareness Month (SAAM).
-This month provides us with an opportunity to raise awareness of the many resources available on campus and in the community, discuss the impact of sexual violence, and identify ways that we can help prevent it.
-Get involved by attending one of the many programs, trainings, and events taking place throughout the month!
+Organizations and departments host events throughout the month of April in recognition of Sexual Assault Awareness Month (SAAM).
+The month provides us with an opportunity to raise awareness of the many resources available on campus and in the community, discuss the impact of sexual violence, and identify ways that we can help prevent it.
+Here’s a look at the programs, trainings, and events that took place in April 2016!

 Thursday, March 31st at 6:30pm in the Pit: Speak Out!
 Against Sexual and Interpersonal Violence